Smaug6739/neovim-config/README.md

 - Configurable colorscheme (github dark theme by default)
 - Syntax highlight (treesitter)
 - Navigation between files and lines with telescope

+## Keymaps

+Please see keeymaps in dedicate documentation file.